 Often the infection is just in one nail but several may be affected.
-At first the infection is usually painless.
+It is usually painless.
 The nail may look thickened and discoloured (often a greeny-yellow colour).
 Commonly, this is all that occurs and it often causes no other symptoms.
-However, it can look unsightly.
+The main reason people see their doctor is because the appearance is unsightly.

 Sometimes the infection becomes worse.
 White or yellow patches may appear where the nail has come away from the skin under the nail (the nail bed).
 Sometimes the whole nail comes away.
 The nail may become soft and crumble.
 Bits of nail may fall off.
 The skin next to the nail may be inflamed or scaly.
 If left untreated, the infection may eventually destroy the nail and the nail bed, and may become painful.
 Walking may become uncomfortable if a toenail is affected.

 This photo shows the typical appearance of fungal infection of the toenails:

 Image source: Open-i (Yue X et al) - see Further reading reference below

 This photo shows fungal infection of the fingernails, which is less common than fungal infection of the toenails:

 Image source: Open-i (Noronha TM et al) - see further reading reference below